applidium/ADTransitionController/_includes/using.md

 - (NSArray *)popToRootViewControllerWithTransition:(ADTransition *)transition;
 ```

+Here are the convention for the push and pop actions:

+- pass `nil` to the transition parameter to disable the animation.
+Thus the transition won't be animated.
+- pass an `ADTransition` instance to the transition parameter to animate the push action.
+- by default the pop action uses the *reverse animation* used for the push action.
+However you can pass a different transition to the transition parameter to change this behavior.

 ### Delegate

-Like a UINavigationController, an ADTransitionController informs its delegate that a viewController is going to be presented or was presented.
+Like a `UINavigationController`, an `ADTransitionController` informs its delegate that a viewController is going to be presented or was presented.
 The delegate implements the `ADTransitionControllerDelegate` protocol.

 ```objective-c
 @property (nonatomic, assign) id<ADTransitionControllerDelegate> delegate;